HomeEnergy and PowerInfrastructure SolutionsIndia Water Treatment Market

 • Increasing Government Regulation for Water Treatment

-By 2030, it is anticipated that India's water consumption would be twice as high as its availability.
+By 2030, it is anticipated that India's water consumption will be twice as high as its availability.
 Public and corporate institutions have ambitious plans to create extensive water treatment and distribution infrastructure to meet these issues.
 In the nation, there is an increase in demand for sophisticated treatment methods.

 Furthermore, as a result of several government initiatives, such as the National Mission for Clean Ganga and the Atal Mission for Renewal and Urban Transformation, the Jal Jeevan Mission, and Community Drinking Water Schemes, the Indian water treatment business is also growing.
 The Jal Shakti Ministry was established by the Indian government in May 2019 to provide the country's citizens with safe drinking water.
 The Jal Jeevan Mission, which aims to bring piped drinking water to 146 million homes in 700,000 villages by 2024, was started by the Jal Shakti Ministry not long after it was established.
 To improve the coverage of household water connections from 18.33 % in 2019 to 100 % in 2024, the mission allocated $51 billion to the states.